damonkelley/blog.damonkelley.me/source/2016-08-17-mocking-sockets-in-clojure.html.markdown

 In Clojure-land we have access to a vast number of libraries via Java interop.
 We are free to create Java objects, and call methods on those objects, methods that might mutate the state of those objects.

-For the project I have been working on, I needed to use Java's `Socket` API, but one problem I faced was figuring out how create a suitable test double for the live socket object.
+For the project I have been working on, I needed to use Java's `Socket` API.
+One problem I faced was figuring out how create a suitable test double for the live socket object.
 As a relative newcomer to Clojure, it was not immediately apparent to me how I could accomplish this.
 This post goes over the approach that I took.

 #### Creating a mock<sup>1</sup> Socket